amiel/gotofile.tmbundle/README.markdown

 As default there is a limit of 10.000 files in the tree structure.
 To increase/decrease that maximum number add the TextMate shell variable `TM_FUZZYFINDER_CEILING` and set it accordingly.

-This GUI makes usage of makes usage of Jamis Buck's [“Fuzzy File Finder”](http://github.com/jamis/fuzzy_file_finder) and was inspired by Amiel Martin's [“FuzzyFileFinder”](http://github.com/amiel/gotofile.tmbundle/tree/amiels_original) bundle which a few code fragments are taken from.
+This GUI makes usage of makes usage of Jamis Buck's [“Fuzzy File Finder”](http://github.com/jamis/fuzzy_file_finder) and was inspired by Amiel Martin's FuzzyFileFinder.tmbundle which a few code fragments are taken from.

 # Installation #